-Carefully, I’m opening the door a little.
+Carefully, I’m opening the door a little just now.

-“May I have a look into the room, Sir?” asks an elderly woman in good English but breathlessly.
+“May I have a look into the room, sir?” asks an elderly woman in good English but breathlessly.
 She probably knocked.
 The woman looks at me, but avoids direct eye contact.
 She is not very tall and of a stout build.
 A laminated ID hangs in front of her stomach, and she sweats and breathes alarmingly short.

 Hopefully the old lady is not hyperventilating and collapse here, I’m thinking worriedly.

-Despite the rapid breathing, the woman is smiling.
+Despite the rapid breathing, the woman grins.
 This unsettles and upset me.
 Her stupid grin is completely out of place, because everyone here knows that there is nothing to grin.
 The situation is neither funny nor joyful and certainly not amusing.
 The opposite is true.
 Mistrust and aggression are in the air.
 The negative vibrations are clearly noticeable in the tension atmosphere.
 They are almost grab-able.

-Suddenly I’m thinking, that’s the calm before the storm.
+That’s the calm before the storm.

 The woman in front of the door, she is maybe around 60 years old, repeats her superfluous question: “Sir, may I have a look into the room?” and ends her speech with an intrusive “Please!”

 I’m answering with a choking voice: “Why?”

 “Maybe a crime is in progress and there is a violation against our law.”

 Behind the woman speaks an elderly man in a command tone: “We are here to check this, and we’ll do it now!”